jghelani-hl/docker-demo-hl/README.md

 - `COPY package.json .` tells Docker that you want to copy `package.json` to `.` inside the image. `.` Represents the working directory of our image which we have set to as `/app` above
 - `RUN` tells Docker that when you start to build the image, run the `npm install` command
 - `COPY . .` tells Docker to copy everything from the context of your local machine to the context of the working directory in the image
+- `ENV MONGO_URI=mongodb://demo-mongo:27017` tells Docker that we want to set an environment variable called `MONGO_URI` with the value `mongodb://demo-mongo:27017`.
+This is useful when you want to set environment variables for your images and containers.
+We will see more on this later and talk about the hostname of the connection string as well when we talk about Docker networks
 - `CMD ["npm", "start"]` tells node that when the image is run by the container, run this command.
 It’s important to note that this doesn't happen during build time - therefore there’s a differentiation between running `RUN npm install` and `CMD ["npm", "start"]`

 Great, the Dockerfile has instructions on running this node app in a container, so how do we actually run this image.
 We use the `docker build` command: